 Lord Fairhaven’s travels make for a fascinating glimpse into a world which very much influenced the work he undertook at Anglesey Abbey and the house and gardens we see today.

-Homecoming (3 - 30 September)
+Homeward Bound (3 - 30 September)